yasaemre/CrackingTheCodingInterviewWithSwift/README.md

 ![1435811621](https://user-images.githubusercontent.com/31274880/147947715-aa501e31-a5bb-4e2d-8c79-fe2a841cf821.png)

-Some solution has been refered from https://github.com/careercup/CtCI-6th-Edition-Swift and https://github.com/ikhsan/ctci-swift
+Some solution has been refered from https://github.com/careercup/CtCI-6th-Edition-Swift and https://github.com/ikhsan/ctci-swift .
+I would like to thank both of them genuinely!

 # Content